cmwillett/TheDigitalCookbook/MainDishes/SourCreamChickenEnchiladaCasserole.md

 #### Ingredients:
 - 4 cups of diced cooked chicken.
-- 1 cun cream of chicken soup.
+- 1 cup cream of chicken soup.
 - 8 oz (1 cup) of sour cream.
 - ⅔ cup of milk.
 - 1 (4 oz) can of diced green chiles.